rodolfoksveiga/docker-django-react/README.md

 ![React with data](https://github.com/rodolfoksveiga/docker-django-react/blob/main/imgs/react_data.png)

 **Congratulations, you've made it through and now every single service of your full stack web application is served by Docker containers!**

+## Conclusion

+After going through this tutorial you have Docker containers serving your PostgreSQL, Django, and React services.
+With simple commands you can start (`docker-compose up`) and stop (`docker-compose down`) your containers.
+Now you can share this reproducible project with your teammates and focus on what really matters: the features of your web application!

+It's important to note once more that this tutorial covered the setup of a development environment.
+If you want to put your application into a production environment, you'll probably want to persist your data, implement CI/CD (Continuous Integration / Continuous Deployment), use a web server like Nginx to make your application more scalable, and apply other [Docker best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices).
+But that's a topic for another tutorial...

+Now it's time to work on the features of your web application and tweak your containers to satisfy new demands of your services.
+But don't rush, Docker can be complex, so take your time to absorb what you've learned until here.
+Try to use Docker on your daily projects and little by little you'll feel more comfortable with it and you'll be ready for the next step.